This is Easy Plantain Frittata Recipe; the best way ever.

 ½ green pepper (chopped)

-3 sticks of green beans (sliced)
+3 whole of green beans (sliced)

-2 sticks of carrots (chopped)
+2 whole of carrots (chopped)

 1 seasoning cube